AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

+= 3.2.5 =
+* Update minimum PHP supported version to 7.0
+* Fix: capture and refund amount calculation issue on quantity change in order grid
+* Fix: capture and refund issue with PHP8
 = 3.2.4 =
 * Update supported version for WooCommerce to 5.4.1 and WordPress version to 5.7.2
 * Update synch button label to 'Synchronize payment methods'